testillano/h2agent/docs/api/README.md

   - *requestMethod*: any supported method (*POST*, *GET*, *PUT*, *DELETE*, *HEAD*).
 Mandatory.
   - *requestUri*: event *URI* selected.
 Mandatory.
   - *eventNumber*: position selected (*1..N*; *-1 for last*) within events list.
 Optional: if not provided, all the history may be purged.
+  - *recvseq*: receive sequence identifier for stable event addressing.
+Optional: when provided, `eventNumber` is ignored and the specific event matching this sequence is removed.

   > **Concurrency note**: `eventNumber` is a positional index.
 When multiple concurrent flows share the same key, positions may shift as events are inserted or deleted by other flows, making positional addressing unreliable in that scenario.
+Use `recvseq` for reliable event removal under concurrency.

   This target, as its source counterpart, **admits variables substitution**.

+- clientEvent.`<client event address in query parameters format>`: analogous to the `serverEvent` eraser target above, but for client events.
+Event addressing is defined by client endpoint identifier (`clientEndpointId`), request *method* (`requestMethod`), *URI* (`requestUri`), and events *number* (`eventNumber`):

+  - *clientEndpointId*: client endpoint identifier.
+Mandatory.
+  - *requestMethod*: any supported method (*POST*, *GET*, *PUT*, *DELETE*, *HEAD*).
+Mandatory.
+  - *requestUri*: event *URI* selected.
+Mandatory.
+  - *eventNumber*: position selected (*1..N*; *-1 for last*) within events list.
+Optional: if not provided, all the history may be purged.
+  - *sendseq*: send sequence identifier for stable event addressing.
+Optional: when provided, `eventNumber` is ignored and the specific event matching this sequence is removed.

+  The same concurrency considerations as `serverEvent` apply.
+Use `sendseq` for reliable event removal under concurrency.
+This target **admits variables substitution**.

 - clientProvision.`<clientProvisionId>`.`<inState>` *[string]*: triggers a client provision flow (fire-and-forget) from within a server transformation.
 Both the identifier and the `inState` **admit variables substitution** (e.g. `clientProvision.@{flowId}.@{myState}`).
 Multiple `clientProvision` targets can be specified in the same transformation list and all of them will be triggered.
 Triggers are collected during the transformation pipeline and executed asynchronously after the server response is fully built, so they do not block or delay the server response.
 This is the mechanism to connect server and client modes: when the server receives a request, it can trigger one or more outgoing client flows as a side effect.